OracleLinuxWorld/inControlInspec/README.md

 The following components will be part of the inControlInspec solution

 ### InSpec
 InSpec is an open source (OSS) automated testing tool for integration, compliance, security, and other policy requirements.
-InSpec will be used to test systems in a wider set of servers on how well they allign with
+InSpec will be used to test systems in a wider set of servers on how well they align with a predefined technical baseline.

 ### JQ
 Jq (https://stedolan.github.io/jq/) will be used as JSON processor to post-process the InSpec JSON output.